 Peter being the always lying twin what would be his answer?
-The true answer to the question, "Is Paul the always lying one?" being NO, Peter has to reverse the truth and must answer, "Yes."
-And that has been the answer you have got.
+The genuine answer to the question, "Is Paul the one who always lies?" being NO, Peter has to reverse the truth and must answer, "Yes."
+And that has been the answer you got.

 What would Paul's answer be?
 He will simply tell the truth and answer, "No.".

-As you have got the answer as "Yes.", you can be sure now that whether Peter or Paul is the always lying twin, you have asked the question undoubtedly to Peter.
+As you have got the answer of "Yes.", you will be sure now that whomever of Peter or Paul is the always lying twin, you have asked the question undoubtedly to Peter.

 Puzzles you may enjoy